Groningen gas field: Claims handling, reinforcement and compensation

+Research

+In 2018, a research programme by the Dutch Research Council, called DeepNL, was initiated to look into the long term consequences of the winning of gas in the Groningen gas field.
+Specific research projects included subsidence, risk analysis, and earthquake forecasting.
+With the individual projects being planned for four to five years.
+Programme coordinator and geophysicist Rinus Wortel called it comparable with the Dutch efforts of protection from the sea.

 Geology

 The source rock of the Groningen gas field, the stratum from which the natural gas originated, is the upper part of the Carboniferous sequence.
 During the late Carboniferous period, the Netherlands was located on the equator and was covered by tropical swamp forests.
 The plant remains were buried by subsequent layers and eventually became coal, in particular in the Limburg Group.
 In South Limburg this layer was shallow enough for coal mines, but in Groningen it was 3.3 kilometres underground.
 Natural gas was generated from the type-III kerogen in that coal-rich layer as it became heated by further burial.

 This gas then rose to the overlying Upper Rotliegend from the early part of the Permian epoch.
 Within the Upper Rotliegend it lies specifically in the Slochteren Formation.
-This layer had a porosity of 15-20% and a permeability of 0.1-3000 mD.
+This layer had a porosity of 15–20% and a permeability of 0.1–3000 mD.
 During the Permian period, the area consisted of desert, of which the sand came from the Variscan orogen.
 The best petroleum reservoirs are located in fine-grained aeolian dune sand.
 In the case of the Groningen gas field, there is a lot of gas in the coarser granular fluvial wadi sand.
 The reservoir is located between 2,600 and 3,200 meters underground.
 Above the Upper Rotliegend is the Zechstein layer, which forms the seal rock.
 This layer contains impermeable carbonate, halite and anhydrite layers, so that the gas remained trapped in the Upper Rotliegend.

 The Groningen structure is a long-lived high, cut by many faults, most of which are normal in type.
 The faults were formed, and in many cases subsequently reactivated, during the phases of rifting and later inversion that have affected the area.
 There is evidence of some active faulting during the deposition of the Rotliegend regionally, although not at Groningen itself.
 The main rift phase occurred during the Late Jurassic to Early Cretaceous period.
-The domininant fault orientation is NNW–SSE trending, with some faults also running W–E and N–S. The area was affected by a number of phases of shortening associated with the Alpine orogeny during the Late Cretaceous to Paleogene, which locally reactivated normal faults in reverse sense.
+The dominant fault orientation is NNW–SSE trending, with some faults also running W–E and N–S. The area was affected by a number of phases of shortening associated with the Alpine orogeny during the Late Cretaceous to Paleogene, which locally reactivated normal faults in reverse sense.
 The faults have some impact on production in the field, although the constant gas composition and lack of pressure changes between fault blocks suggest that few of the faults are acting as barriers.